Dissertation Boot Camp: What is it?

 We provide quiet, comfortable writing spaces and provide you with a nourishing breakfast each day.
 The library offers workshops that will help you prepare you as you research your dissertation, and will also provide referrals to subject matter experts if you require additional research help.

-Where: Meet at 8:30 am in room 1170 of the Marriott Library for food, pep-talks and community.
+Where: Meet at 8:30 am in room in the Marriott Library Gould Auditorium for food, pep-talks and community.
 Writers will then move to various spaces in the Marriott Library to work.
-Some workshops (attendance optional) will be offered in the afternoons; others (conducting a literature review, Word for Scholars) will be offered before and after the Boot Camp.
+Some workshops (attendance optional) will be offered in the afternoons.

 If I Attended Before, May I Register Again?

 The email should include answers to the following: